- Catholic Values

 Our current student body is comprised from a variety of communities both within and outside of Marin County including San Rafael, Novato, Belvedere, Corte Madera, Greenbrae, Mill Valley, Petaluma and Fairfield.

 In the last three years, our students have been accepted at Marin Catholic (Kentfield), St. Ignatius (San Francisco), San Domenico (San Anselmo), Justin Sienna (Napa), and St. Vincent (Petaluma).
 Some students chose to go to the following public high schools: Terra Linda, Novato, San Marin, San Rafael, Redwood and Drake.

 The vast majority of our students are accepted at the high school of their choice.
-In fact, our graduating class of 2016 had 30 students who are attending the following high schools: Marin Catholic, (17 students), St. Ignatius (2), St. Vincent (2), and Marin School of the Arts (4).
-All 30 of our 2016 graduates are attending high schools with admission standards!
+In fact, our graduating class of 2017 had 20 students who are attending the following high schools: Marin Catholic, (17 students), St. Vincent (2), and San Rafael High School.

 We encourage and welcome parent involvement.
 We believe that one of the main strengths of Saint Isabella School is the involvement of our parents.
 This serves two main purposes: first, it builds bonds between the parent and the student when the parent takes an active role in the student’s education, and second, it is beneficial for the parent in that they develop friendships and feel pride in the entire Saint Isabella experience.

 - Chaperoning on field trips, including overnight trips to Yosemite, Alliance Redwoods and Walker Creek